Logo of Lions Ground.

 At first glance, one might think that digital piracy, such as downloading a movie without paying for it, doesn’t hurt anyone.
 After all, the original copy of the movie isn’t taken away or damaged.
 But if we dive deeper, it becomes apparent that piracy can have significant repercussions.

 The creators, producers, and distributors of the content rely on sales or paid views to recoup their investments and earn a living.
-When their work is pirated, they lose potential revenue.
+When their is pirated, they lose potential revenue.
 While this harm may not be immediate or physical, it is nonetheless a real consequence of the crime, challenging the notion that piracy is a victimless act.

 Additionally, the cumulative impact of piracy can be substantial, potentially leading to job losses within the entertainment industry and discouraging future creativity and production.
-The ripple effects can extend far beyond the immediate parties involved, affecting the broader economy and society.
+The ripple effects can extend far beyond the immediate parties involved, affecting the broader and society.

 So, when we talk about ‘victimless crimes,’ it’s important to consider the broader context and indirect effects.
 While an action may not cause direct harm to a specific individual, it may nonetheless result in substantial negative consequences for others.
 Therefore, in these cases, the term ‘victimless crime’ might not fully capture the reality of the situation.